Jacksonville Probate Attorney

 Does Probate Require an Appearance in Court?

-Typically, probate that is not contested does not require appearance in court.
-However, if an estate dispute does arse, then you may be required to attend a hearing.
-If you choose to work with an experienced Jacksonville probate lawyer from then we may appear at court for you.
+Typically, probate that is not contested does not require an appearance in court.
+However, if an estate dispute does occur, then you may be required to attend a hearing.
+If you choose to work with an experienced Jacksonville probate lawyer then that attorney may appear at court for you.
 In some cases, hearings may also be conducted via phone.

 Why Choose Edwards & Edwards, P.A.?